yuki-yoshida/JAIST/AWS/ReadMe.md

   ```

 ### Step 2-7: When there is a dangling link, split the case into cases where the linked object does or does not exist.
- - Since the notready property has a dangling `refer` link, the current case should be split into following three cases:
+ - Since the not-ready property has a dangling `refer` link, the current case should be split into following three cases:
   - Case 1-2-2-1: When the resource referred by the property does not exist => the goal holds because `wfs-allPRHaveRRS(S)` reduces to false and so `inv(S)` reduces to false.
   - Case 1-2-2-2-1: When the resource idRRS referred by the property is initial.
-  - Case 1-2-2-2-2: When the resource idRRS referred by the property is started => the goal holds because R02 is applicable to the next state and so `cont(S')` reduces to true.
+  - Case 1-2-2-2-2: When the resource idRRS referred by the property is started => the goal holds because R02 is applicable to the next state and so `cont(SS)` reduces to true.

 ### Step 2-8: When falling in a cyclic situation, use the Cyclic Dependency Lemma.
  - Since resource idRS is an arbitrary initial resource introduced in Case 1-2, the CDL assures that DDS of the resource does not include any other initial resources.